Matthew Riley

 About

 Dr Matthew Riley is a Senior Lecturer and researcher in the Master of Animation, Games and Interactivity program at RMIT University.
-His work and scholarship in experimental design, art practice and play has been recognised internationally in exhibitions, events, symposia and conferences.
+His work and scholarship in playful and experimental design and art practice has been recognised internationally through exhibitions, events and conferences in London, France, Japan, Austria, New Zealand, Portugal, Hong Kong, New York, United Arab Emirates and Finland.

-A central leader in the Master of Animation, Games and Interactivity (MAGI), Riley contributes practice-based creative research expertise to MAGI’s distinctive industry-engaged and studio-based program.
-He has established new collaborative alignments and partnerships that have connected institutional study to studio networks, industry partners and professional bodies, resulting in wider disciplinary, industry and public impact of student practice outside of academia.
+A central leader in the Master of Animation, Games and Interactivity (MAGI), Riley contributes creative research expertise to MAGI’s studio-based program.
+He has established new collaborative partnerships that have connected institutional study to studio networks, industry partners and professional bodies, resulting in wider disciplinary, industry and public impact of student practice outside of academia.
 Riley has been invited to share his approach to creative practice pedagogies in conferences and symposiums including ISEA (Hong Kong) Kajaani University of Applied Sciences (Finland) and Kerr-boo-on-ool: A DSC Reconciliation and Belonging Event at RMIT University.

-His research and professional practice have been the recipient of awards, commissions and grants from organisations including Creative Victoria, Yarra Ranges Council, Bunjil Place, RMIT University, Swinburne University, Experimenta, Playable City, ACMI, Bunjil Place and the Ngapartji Education Centre.
+His research and professional practice have been the recipient of awards, commissions and grants from organisations including Creative Victoria, Yarra Ranges Council, RMIT University, Swinburne University, Playable City, ACMI and Bunjil Place.

-He is a member of the RMIT Future Play Lab, who work with local government and industry partners connecting speculative design, creative placemaking, extended realities and urban play to explore new ways of being in the world.
+He is a member of the RMIT Future Play Lab led by Dr Troy Innocent, who work with local government and industry partners connecting speculative design, creative placemaking, extended realities and urban play to explore new ways of being in the world.

 Riley is also a member of the Academic Board of The MIECAT Institute who offer experiential, arts based programs for those working in community health, therapy, education and research.